A Southern HIV Clinic's Patients Achieve 90% Viral Suppression

 Between 2013 and 2017 the Living Bridge staff saw the following significant improvements:

 - 62% increase in people tested at the health department

 - 181% increase in people tested through targeted outreach

 The Intake Coordinator, Benefits Counselor, and a Registered Nurse participate in the initial acuity assessment.

-- At the initial visit, a baseline health status (viral load and CD4 count) is established and other needs are determined, with assessment of eligibility (e.g., insurance coverage, income verification) to prepare clients for coverage
+- At the initial visit a baseline health status (viral load and CD4 count) is established.
+Other needs are also determined, with assessment of eligibility (e.g., insurance coverage, income verification) to prepare clients for coverage.

-- The team conducts an additional assessment, using the acuity scale to determine a range of needs such as housing insecurity, mental health needs, and intimate partner violence, and it develops a tailored service plan
+- The team conducts an additional assessment.
+They use the acuity scale to determine a range of needs such as housing insecurity, mental health needs, and intimate partner violence.
+At this point a tailored service plan developed.

 - Intensive case management is established for medium-and high-acuity patients

-The clinical case manager is an experienced nurse who maintains a relatively small caseload of 20 patients and works directly with the health department's communicable disease specialists, enabling a rapid (within 1 week of diagnosis) initial visit and linkage to care.
+Clinical Case Managers are experienced Nurse.
+They maintain a relatively small caseload of 20 patients.
+They work directly with the health department's communicable disease specialists, enabling a rapid (within 1 week of diagnosis) initial visit and linkage to care.

 Techniques include the following: